Analysis and the PAOK Academy

-He has attended seminars about the analysis of the game in Greece and abroad, has created the Live Analysis program for the video analysis of the match, and holds a UEFA B diploma (he also participated in the first phase of the UEFA A diploma).
+He has attended seminars about the analysis of the game in Greece and abroad, has created the Live Analysis program for the video analysis of the match, and holds a UEFA A diploma.

 Alexandros Theodoridis has been working for PAOK since 2011.
 For a number of years he was the coach and assistant coach at Under-17 level (2011-14).
 After that, he worked with Vis Track, before returning to the PAOK Academy, as a video analyst for the Under-17s.